astronomer/docs/learn/data-quality.md

 ### Where to run data quality checks

-Data quality checks can be run at different times within a data pipeline or an Airflow environment.
-It often makes sense to test them in a dedicated DAG before you incorporate them into your pipelines to make downstream behavior dependent on the outcome of selected data quality checks.
+Data quality checks can be run in different locations within a data pipeline or an Airflow environment.
 For example, data quality checks can be placed in the following locations within an ETL pipeline:

 - Before the transform step (`data_quality_check_1`)
 - After the transform step (`data_quality_check_2`)
 - Branching off from a step (`data_quality_check_3`)

-The following DAG graph shows the typical locations for data quality checks:
+The following DAG graph shows typical locations for data quality checks:

 ![Different locations for data quality checks in an ETL pipeline](/img/guides/dq_checks_locations_example_graph.png)

 It's common to use data quality checks (`post_check_action_1` and `post_check_action_2`) with [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks) to alert data professionals of data quality issues through channels like email and Slack.
 You can also create a downstream task that runs only when all data quality checks are successful, which can be useful for reporting purposes.

 When implementing data quality checks, consider how a check success or failure should influence downstream dependencies.
 [Trigger Rules](managing-dependencies.md#trigger-rules) are especially useful for managing operator dependencies.
+It often makes sense to test your data quality checks in a dedicated DAG before you incorporate them into your pipelines.

 ## When to implement data quality checks